Vidminas/iq-digits/README.md

 To reduce the memory use of puzzle states, I decided to represent each edge with just a single bit -- 0 means the space is free, 1 means it is occupied.
 This also allows using fast bitwise operations to check whether a piece can be placed in a chosen spot (by looking for overlaps) and to combine a piece with a puzzle.

+## Optimisations

 I also implemented some other optimisations to reduce the search space:
 - We need to try all possible rotations of each digit.
 For some, there are 4 possible rotations, but for others, there are fewer -- e.g., '0' has only 1 unique rotation while '1' and '8' have 2.
 For each piece, I precomputed a set of unique rotations.
 - Some digits take up more space than others (e.g., 8, 9, 6), so their possible placements are more limited.
 Placing these digits first allows to prune many invalid solutions.
 - Memoising configurations that don't lead to any solution
-- Using the profiler, I managed to reduce the overhead of all operations to the point where checking for overlap of a piece and a puzzle is the bottleneck.
+- As you can see from the profiler output, the performance bottleneck is checking for overlap of a piece and a puzzle.
 By precomputing a list of corners which aren't fully occupied, I significantly reduced how many times this is done.
 Because possible puzzle states branch out, most evaluated states are near the leaves -- when half or more of the puzzle is filled.
+- Fast hashing of pieces and puzzles by flattening and converting to tuples -- this was 10x faster than converting to strings, but relies on the assumption that there won't be any collisions when flattening (does not happen because puzzles are fixed size and works for this particular set of pieces, but not guaranteed to work for all possible pieces)

 ## Limitations